Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 VoteShow Results

 In the survival mode, as the name suggests, you have to survive against the forces of nature.
-You have to take care of your hunger and health, collect and harvest resources, build weapons, structures, and simple fortifications to fend of against “MOBS”.
+You must care for your hunger and health, collect and harvest resources, and build weapons, structures, and simple fortifications to fend off “MOBS.”

 The creative mode, on the other hand, is aimed more toward casual builders.
-You have all the resources available to you and you do not have to worry about health, hunger or enemies.
+You have all the resources available and do not have to worry about health, hunger, or enemies.

 There are essentially two versions of the game.